Bezpartyjni Samorządowcy: 2024 local elections

 For the 2024 Polish local elections, the party registered its own electoral committee on 1 February 2024.
 However, 11 days later, on 12 February 2024, a far-right party Confederation registered its own committee for the elections, named "Electoral Committee for Confederation and Bezpartyjni Samorządowcy", implying that the two parties formed a coalition.
 Soon after, the leader of Confederation, Krzysztof Bosak, claimed to have formed a coalition with the BS.

 On 17 February, the party leadership of BS stated: "There is no coalition of Bezpartyjni Samorządowcy with the Confederation.
 The Confederation stole our name because they know they are doomed to defeat in the local elections."
 The party accused the Confederation of deliberately misleading voters by adding their party's name to their electoral committee.
 The party subsequently filed a lawsuit against Confederation and its electoral committee.

+Ultimately, the situation revealed a split in the party, as numerous activists of Bezpartyjni Samorządowcy, including its candidate from the 2023 election, did join the coalition with Konfederacja.
+Ultimately, the party's lawsuit failed.
+In the election, Bezpartyjni Samorządowcy lost 50% of its electorate and 75% of its voivodeship seats.
+This failure was attributted to the confusion created by both the party and Konfederacja claiming the name of "Bezpartyjni Samorządowcy".

+2024 European election

+In October 2024, Marek Woch became the leader of Bezpartyjni Samorządowcy and started the party's cooperation with the party KORWiN of Janusz Korwin-Mikke.
+In the 2024 European Parliament election in Poland, the party created an electoral committee Bezpartyjni Samorządowcy – Normalna Polska w Normalnej Europie (Bezpartyjni Samorządowcy - Normal Poland in Normal Europe) together with KORWiN.
+The committee opposed the European Union's New Pact on Migration and Asylum and stressed the need to restore the sovereignty of member states against central dictates of the EU.
+It won 108,926 votes, which amounted to 0.93% of the popular vote and was not sufficient to win any seats.